nsherry4/Peakaboo/Documentation/github-manual/manual.md

 When trying to determine how to fit an element’s theoretical lineshape to real data, Peakaboo has several algorithms to make this determination.
-The algorithms can be selected from ` image Calibration → Advanced Options → Single-Curve Fitting`.
+The algorithms can be selected from ![menu-energy] `Energy Calibration` → `Advanced Options` → `Single-Curve Fitting`.
 The available options are:

   - Max-Under-Curve
     This is the default algorithm in Peakaboo.
 It is extremely fast, and is quite conservative in fitting against real data.
 Within the dimensions of the peak, it will never over-fit against real data.
     The drawback is that it does not handle noisy data particularly well.

   - Least Squares
     This is a standard optimizing algorithm minimizing the sum of the squares of the difference between the fitting’s lineshape and the data.
 This algorithm is excellent for working with extremely noisy data, but has a tendency to over-fit against data which is not as strong as it thinks it ought to be.

   - Optimizing
     This is a Least Squares algorithm modified to strongly penalize over-fitting against signal which doesn’t exist.
 It acts as a trade-off between the other two; reasonably good fitting of noisy